Boeing's flying car lifts off in race to revolutionize urban travel

 By Eric M. Johnson

-SEATTLE (Reuters) - Boeing Co said its flying car prototype hovered briefly in the air during an inaugural test flight on Wednesday, a small but significant step as the world's largest planemaker bids to revolutionize urban transportation and parcel delivery services.
+SEATTLE (Reuters) - Boeing Co <BA.N> said on Wednesday its flying car prototype hovered briefly in the air during an inaugural test flight, a small but significant step as the world's largest planemaker bids to revolutionize urban transportation and parcel delivery services.

 The investments, fueled by leaps in autonomous technology as much as frustration with road congestion, could change the face of the aerospace industry within the next decade.